rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 For more use-cases, refer to [One Click, Two click and Recurring Transactions](https://support.midtrans.com/hc/en-us/articles/360002419153-One-Click-Two-Clicks-and-Recurring-Transaction).

 ### Recurring Transaction with Register Card API
-You can allow the customer to save their card credentials, **including the CVV number**, for future transactions.
+You can allow the customer to save their card credentials, then it requires no CVV input and 3DS/OTP for future transactions.
 Midtrans saves the card credentials securely.
 You have to store and associate each customer with a unique `saved_token_id` from the Charge API Response received during the first transaction.

 <details>
 <summary><b>Sequence Diagram</b></summary>